Stompyy/comp150-cpd/README.md

 When we began work on our pre production tasks and assignments project, we fairly quickly formed a small group to discuss ideas.
 Recognising that this was the ultimate goal of the project ipso facto the entire module, I was surprised that more students did not do the same.
 My lack of creative thinking came quickly to light as I scrapped each of my ideas in favour of others, and it felt reassuring not to knowingly waste my time on a project that I knew would not come to fruition.
 Sadly the world is not ready for an armoured weaponised cat to infiltrate Buckingham Palace just yet.

+Presenting to game designers

+Everyone else seemed to struggle with understanding the maths principles shown in Ed's lecture although I found it all reassuringly accessible.
+I am quite comfortable with calculus and enjoyed the worksheet that followed, despite misreading a question and answering it incorrectly.
+The big O notation is the first real chance to analyse my own code in a meaningful way other than simply stating that it is messy, neat, or thoroughly commented and I hope that there are other gauges that will further this self analysis and direction.
+I get fascinated with the idea of unsolved mysteries and aim to read further on the P vs NP problem that Ed explained.
+Elsewhere I am still struggling to formulate a meaningful agile essay question but will continue to try and think of an original and meaningful topic.

+Scholarly Thinking and Writing in Game Studies

+This week involved a lot of self directed programming time so it is a little harder to think of any problems that have been faced.
+I get on well with the others involved in my project and we are all quite proactive with doing as much as we can.
+The big news is that we are all starting to become more proficient with github!
+This was a big issue for a while with many pushes and pulls resulting in failure messages and resorting to use other messenger programs such as discord instead.
+Knowing that the marking rubric clearly states using github for version control this was a worry for a while.
+I think I am at two whole days now without an unsuccessful pull/push!